 Enlarge the size of the device1 file on all nodes by using ALTER CLUSTER RESIZE DEVICES.

-Terminate and reschedule long running transactions such as ALTERs, Backups, and BI Queries, as these will halt garbage collection and cause the undo log to temporarily grow in size.
+Terminate and reschedule long running transactions such as ALTERs, Backups, and long-running transactions.
+These halt garbage collection and cause the undo log to temporarily grow in size.

 If you need assistance, please contact Clustrix Support.